 Lateral Wall of the Nasal Cavity

-This region of the nasopharynx is essential for humidifying and filtering the air we breathe in nasally.
-The agger nasi are also referred to as the ‘nasoturbinal concha’ or ‘nasal ridge.’
+Here we can find a structure called agger nasi.
+The agger nasi is also referred to as the ‘nasoturbinal concha’ or ‘nasal ridge.’
 It can be described as a small mound or ridge found in the lateral side of the nasal cavity.
 The structure is located midway along the anterior aspect of the middle nasal concha.
 An abnormally enlarged form may restrict the drainage of the frontal sinus by obstructing the frontal recess area.

 - lateral nasal cartilages are structures that articulate inferiorly with the greater alar cartilages and superiorly with the anterior nasal aperture formed by both the nasal bone superiorly and for a short part of its border with the perpendicular plate of the ethmoid bone.
 These structures form the cartilaginous part of the bridge of the nose and form in conjunction with the greater alar cartilages, the major structural appearance of the nose.

 - superior and middle nasal conchae arise from the perpendicular plate of the ethmoid bone.
 The middle nasal concha is found in between the superior and inferior nasal concha and plays a role in humidifying and clearing inspired air of micro-particles such as dirt.
-The Superior Nasal Concha is a bony shelf located above the middle nasal concha and below the sphenoethmoidal recess.
+The superior nasal concha is a bony shelf located above the middle nasal concha and below the sphenoethmoidal recess.
 Similar to the middle nasal concha the superior concha is itself part of the ethmoid bone.

 The nasal surface of the maxilla forms the antero-lateral part of the bony nasal cavity.
 It is located inferior to the nasal bone and gives rise in part, to the inferior nasal concha.
 The sphenopalatine foramen is found in the posterior most region of the nasal cavity, at the back of the middle meatus.
 The foramen is formed by the processes on the superior border of the palatine bone, and the under surface of the sphenoidal body, which form a foramen.
 It connects the nasal cavity to the pterygopalatine fossa, and thus transmits the sphenopalatine artery and vein as well as the superior nasal and nasopalatine nerves.